chrismatteson/terraform-102/docs/index.md

 This is a good spot to talk a bit about how the dependency graph gets formed.

 ---
-name: lab-exercise-2a
-# 👩‍💻 Lab Exercise: Terraform in Action
-Let's use Terraform to build, manage, and destroy Azure resources.
-This is a three part lab.
-In part one you'll build the HashiCat application stack.

-Your instructor will provide the URL for the second lab environment.
-Bookmark it for easy reference.

-You will need to set up your workstation again in the first challenge.
-This is expected as we create a new instance for each lab.

-🛑 **STOP** after you complete the third quiz.

-???
-**We will explore the Terraform Graph together once everyone has completed the lab.
-Once you have the graph running in your instruqt lab stop there.**

----
-name: chapter-3-review
-# 📝 Chapter 3 Review

-In this chapter we:
-* Learned about Terraform resources
-* Ran terraform plan, graph, apply and destroy
-* Learned about dependencies
-* Viewed a graph of the lab
-* Looked at main.tf, variables.tf and outputs.tf
-* Built the Meow World application

----
-name: Chapter-4
-class: title
-# Chapter 4
-## Provision and Configure Azure VMs

----
 name: intro-to-provisioners
 # Using Terraform Provisioners
 Once you've used Terraform to stand up a virtual machine or container, you may wish to configure your operating system and applications.
 This is where provisioners come in.
 Terraform supports several different types of provisioners including: Bash, Powershell, Chef, Puppet, Ansible, and more.